-Demographic dynamics could help: In their World Development Report 2010 (p.
-378) the World Bank had estimated Bangladesh's population number for 2008 at 160 million.
-At a growth rate (2000-2008) of 1.6 per cent per annum, Bangladesh's population would have been expected to rise to 168 million in 2011.
-The Population Census on 15th March 2011, however, enumerated only 142.3 million.6 The major agencies have reduced their estimates accordingly.7 The impact on foreign assistance has to be seen.
-But in any case: As population growth slows down, population pressure becomes less and also the need for the world community to accommodate millions of climate refugees from Bangladesh.
+Demographic dynamics could help: In their World Development Report 2010 the World Bank had estimated Bangladesh's population number for 2008 at 160 million.15 At a growth rate (2000-2008) of 1.6 per cent per annum, Bangladesh's population would have been expected to rise to 168 million in 2011.
+The Population Census on 15th March 2011, however, enumerated only 142.3 million.16 The major agencies have reduced their estimates accordingly.17 The impact on foreign assistance has to be seen.
+But in any case: As population growth slows down, population pressure becomes less threatening and the need for the world community to accomodate millions of climate refugees from Bangladesh becomes less imminent.